metabase/metabase/docs/developers-guide/e2e-tests.md

 One great feature of Cypress is that you can use the Chrome inspector after each step of a test.
 They also helpfully provide a helper that can test out `contains` and `get` calls.
 This helper creates new UI that prevents inspecting from targeting the correct elements.
 If you want to inspect the DOM in Chrome, you should close this helper.

 ### Putting the wrong HTML template in the Uberjar
-`yarn build` and `yarn build-hot` each overwrite an HTML template to reference the correct Javascript files.
-If you run `yarn build` before building an Uberjar for Cypress tests, you won’t see changes to your Javascript reflected even if you then start `yarn build-hot`.
+`yarn build` and `yarn build-hot` each overwrite an HTML template to reference the correct JavaScript files.
+If you run `yarn build` before building an Uberjar for Cypress tests, you won’t see changes to your JavaScript reflected even if you then start `yarn build-hot`.

 ### Running Cypress on M1 machines